hugorodgerbrown/django-side-effects/README.rst

 * Hard to read
 * Hard to test
-* Hard to document
+* Hard to document^

+^ Barely a week goes by without someone asking *"what happens when X does Y - I thought they got email Z?"*

 Solution
 --------

 This project aims to address all three of the issues above by:

-* Remove all side-effects code from core functions
+* Removing all side-effects code from core functions
-* Simplify mocking / disabling of side-effects in tests
+* Simplifying mocking / disabling of side-effects in tests
-* Simplify testing of side-effects only
+* Simplifying testing of side-effects only
-* Automate documentation of side-effects
+* Automating documentation of side-effects

 It does this with a combination of function decorators that can be used to build up a global registry of side-effects.

+The first decorator, ``has_side_effects``, is used to mark a function as one that has side effects:

 .. code:: python